rohan-dhar/maven-project/README.md

 Styra is an AI powered chrome extension which detects when users get distracted, and prompts them to stay productive.
 Uses ML (using Python & Keras) on browser history and webcam feed.

-## 🚀 Inspiration

-On the modern-day internet, one can easily and unconsciously drift away to topics unrelated to their current work, hence leading to procrastination, killing productivity and time.
-1

-The current scenario of COVID-19 has forced people to work from home.
-A lot of people are working remotely from home on their computers.
-Constant exposure to screen time negatively impacts our mental health and well-being.
-2

-Keeping these issues in mind, we have built a chrome extension called “Styra”, Swedish for “steer”, which enhances user productivity and supplements their health and well-being.

 ## 🎉 What it does

 Styra helps you smartly and drastically increase your personal productivity for surfing over the internet while taking care of your health and well-being.
 Styra acts as your personal companion by keeping constant checks over your emotions and learning your current interests as you browse.